George Pitchard Archive

 In late 2005, the limitations became so frustrating that he decided to end his efforts and pursue other interests.
 In mid-2007, Mr. Pitchard wrote, "After trying to fix the dozens of problems in this, and having thought about it for a long time, I have concluded that the best thing to do is that everything of mine be deleted from your site, as soon as possible.
 I never should have agreed to its being put there in the first place."

 All of George Pitchard's pages were removed immediately.
 Four years later, in mid 2011, the value of Pitchard's research, and the fact that some of his previous efforts might be lost, far outweighed the publication of his later summaries, and all of his research from the mid 1980s was integrated into the appliable pages for individual railroads.
-Now, in mid-2012, the summaries from 2004 and 2005 are being made available without further comment.
+In mid-2012 these summaries from 2004 and 2005 were made available without further comment.
+George E. Pitchard passed away in November 2021 at age 69.

 Following are the "replacement" summaries completed during 2004 and 2005, and are presented here because they really don't fit in with any one particular railroad, or they contain extensive comments that explain some of Mr. Pitchard's conclusions.
 Some of these summaries cover groups of locomotives as they moved from one corporate ownership to another.